MaximeKjaer/kjaer.io/_posts/posts/2014-11-24-discussing-this-design.md

 For a moment, I was afraid my color scheme was a bit dull.
 It needed some eye candy.
 And that's exactly what the button in the middle of the header is.
 Again, for it to be in the header, it had to mean something to me.
 Combining candy and personal details and preferences, I ended up with the colors of Haribo Peaches (my favorites!).

-For the rest of the site, I wanted a Sans-Serif font (that's just a personal preference, again), and just plain *simplicity*.
 The safe bet for a design that ages well isn't flat design or material design (though it has some good ideas, it's a bit of a fad in my opinion - but that's for another post).
 No, simplicity is the only thing that won't go out of fashion.

 So simplicity was the keyword, and I really did try to keep it at that.
 It's incredibly easy to overload a page with information, but simplifying things is actually not simple, quite ironically.